kharandziuk/factory-managment-task/README.md

-# Intro

-This assignment must be done in NodeJs, TypeScript is a plus and Unit test extra points.
-For any doubts please send me an e-mail at dchavez@qwic.nl

 #Factory Management
 In our factory, you are responsible for planning the usage of assembly line for our Supply Chain. ​ Therefore you've decided to organize things a bit by planning everybody’s tasks.
 The logic is simple: